copp1723/rtbonekeel/docs/API.md

 Content-Type: application/json

 {
-  "task": "Crawl https://news.ycombinator.com and extract the title, url, and score of the top 5 posts" }
+  "task": "Analyze the sales report from last week and summarize the top 5 performing vehicles" }
 ```